desResLab/LINFA/README.md

-# A Package

-Variational Inference with NoFAS: Normalizing Flow with Adaptive Surrogate for Computationally Expensive Models

-NoFAS estimates the posterior distribution of hidden variables for a computationally expensive model using normalizing flow with an adaptive surrogate.
+## LINFA

+LINFA is a for library for variational inference with normalizing flow and adaptive annealing.
+It combines the

 In particular, masked autoregressive flow (MAF) and RealNVP are used in the code, which are implemented by [Kamen Bliznashki](https://github.com/kamenbliznashki/normalizing_flows).

-The code includes four numerical experiments: closed form mapping, RC, RCR, and non-isomorphic Sobol function.
-RC and RCR are implemented by [the Schiavazzi Lab at the University of Notre Dame](https://github.com/desResLab/supplMatHarrod20).
+### Papers
+The methodology and the numerical examples are discussed in two papers:
+- Y. Wang, F. Liu and D.E.
+Schiavazzi, *[Variational Inference with NoFAS: Normalizing Flow with Adaptive Surrogate for Computationally Expensive Models](https://www.sciencedirect.com/science/article/abs/pii/S0021999122005162)*
+- E.R.
+Cobian, J.D.
+Hauenstein, F. Liu and D.E.
+Schiavazzi, *[AdaAnn: Adaptive Annealing Scheduler for Probability Density Approximation](https://www.dl.begellhouse.com/journals/52034eb04b657aea,796f39cb1acf1296,6f85fe1149ff41d9.html?sgstd=1)*

 Need AdaANN
-## Paper
-The methodology and the numerical examples are discussed in the paper:
-Y. Wang, F. Liu and D.E.
-Schiavazzi, *[Variational Inference with NoFAS: Normalizing Flow with Adaptive Surrogate for Computationally Expensive Models](https://arxiv.org/pdf/2108.12657.pdf)*

-Need AdaANN
-## Requirements:
+### Requirements:
 * PyTorch 1.4.0
 * Numpy 1.19.2
 * Scipy 1.6.1

+### Available numerical benchmarks

+The code includes four numerical experiments: closed form mapping, RC, RCR, and non-isomorphic Sobol function.
+RC and RCR are implemented by [the Schiavazzi Lab at the University of Notre Dame](https://github.com/desResLab/supplMatHarrod20).

-## Usage
+### Usage

 ## Recommended Hyperparameters of NoFAS
 All experiments used RMSprop as the optimizer equipped exponential decay scheduler with decay factor 0.9999.
 All normalizing flows use ReLU activations and